 To transfer a balance to your existing Wells Fargo card, log in to the Credit card service center and, under Account management, select Request balance transfer.
 You can also call 800-642-4720.

 How to speed up the balance transfer process

 Generally, you’ll avoid roadblocks by knowing what the card provider you’re interested in requires and readying that information for your balance transfer.

 - Do your research.
 Interest rates, one-time fees, transfer limits and introductory offers depend on your card provider’s terms and conditions.
 Compare your options to find a provider that meets your specific needs.

 - Make sure you’re eligible.
 In most cases, you must meet minimum income and credit requirements to be approved for a balance transfer credit card.
 Most providers don’t accept transfers from affiliates or subsidiaries, so make sure the balances you’re hoping to transfer are eligible.

 - Gather balance details.
 To ensure a smooth application process, research what you’ll need to provide for each transfer.
 Most providers require:

 - The card or account number.

 - Maintain your accounts.
 If you’ve fallen behind on payments or you owe a large balance, especially one that’s a result of a cash advance, your card provider might consider you a risky applicant.
 If you’re worried about approval, consider taking time to manage your spending and payments before applying.

-Balance transfers to a new credit card can help minimize your interest fees while you’re consolidating your debts.
-But while applying for a balance transfer is simple, how long you’ll have to wait until to see those balances in your account varies by provider.
+Balance transfers to a new credit card is a simple process that can help minimize your interest fees while you’re consolidating your debts.
+How long you’ll have to wait until you see those balances in your account varies by provider.